mendix/cf-mendix-buildpack/README.md

 ### Configuring External Filestore

-Mendix supports multiple external file stores: AWS S3 compatible file stores (5.15+), Azure Storage (6.6+) and Swift, used in Bluemix Object Storage (6.7+).
+Mendix supports multiple external file stores: AWS S3 compatible file stores, Azure Storage and Swift, used in Bluemix Object Storage.
 All of these can be configured manually via [Custom Runtime Settings](#configuring-custom-runtime-settings), but S3, Azure Storage and Swift (Bluemix Object Storage) can be configured in easier ways:

 #### Swift (Bluemix Object Storage) Settings